Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

-\headt{B. File Operation.} As SE activities frequently access massive files especially for the code repository and documentation, it is common for agent systems~\cite{yang2024swe, RepairAgent, AUTOSD, fang2024llmagentsautonomouslyexploit, IRIS, MASAI} to use file operations including shell commands (\eg{} Linux shell) or the code utils (\eg{} Python \textit{os} package) for file browsing, file adding, file deleting, and file editing.
+\headt{File Operation.} As SE activities frequently access massive files, especially for the code repository and documentation, it is common for agent systems~\cite{yang2024swe, RepairAgent, AUTOSD, fang2024llmagentsautonomouslyexploit, IRIS, MASAI, AutoDev, SpecRover} to use file operations including shell commands (\eg{} Linux shell) or the code utilities (\eg{} Python \textit{os} package) for file browsing, file adding, file deleting, and file editing.
 For example, for file browsing, agents open files based on their paths, scroll through the contents, and jump to specific lines.

-\headt{C. GUI Operation.} For SE activities related to software with GUI, it is necessary to enable various GUI interaction operations for agent systems~\cite{GPTDroid, XUAT-Copilot, AXNav, AdbGPT}, including clicking, text input, scrolling, swiping, returning, and termination.
+\headt{GUI Operation.} For SE activities related to software with a GUI, it is necessary to enable various GUI interaction operations for agent systems~\cite{GPTDroid, XUAT-Copilot, AXNav, AdbGPT, VisionDroid, InputBlaster}, including clicking, text input, scrolling, swiping, returning, and termination.
 In particular, for UI element identification, they use visual and text recognition models (\eg{} SegLink++~\cite{SegLink++}, Screen Recognition~\cite{zhang2021screen}, and ConvNeXts~\cite{ConvNeXts}), dump (\eg{} Android UIAutomator~\cite{uiautomator2}), or parse the UI view hierarchy~\cite{AdbGPT, GPTDroid}; then they simulate the testing environment using virtual Android devices (\eg{} Genymotion~\cite{Genymotion}, VirtualBox~\cite{virtualbox}, and pyvbox~\cite{pyvbox}) and autonomously execute or reply actions through tools such as Android Debug Bridge~\cite{adb} to mimic user interactions.
 These actions enable agent systems to test in various GUI environments.

-\headt{D. Static Program Analysis.} Static program analysis tools are widely used in agent systems for SE tasks, as they can provide more rigorous code features (\eg{} data-flow and control-flow) for LLMs.
-Existing agents primarily use static program analysis tools for two purposes: collecting static program information and checking code quality.
+\headt{Static Program Analysis.} Static program analysis tools are widely used in agent systems for SE tasks, as they can provide more rigorous code features (\eg{} data-flow and control-flow) for LLMs, which can help agents better understand the program and tackle the relevant tasks.

-\headfi{D.1: Static Information Collection.} Agents invoke static analysis tools to parse the program and to collect additional program information; and the collected information can further help agents better understand the program and thus tackle the relevant tasks.
 Existing agents primarily collect the following static information.